KonnexionsGmbH/ora_bench/README.md

 #### 2.3.2 Statistical Results

-In a file defined by the configuration parameters `file.summary.delimiter`, `file.summary.header` and `file.summary.name`, the statistical results of the benchmark run with the actions `query` are stored.
+In a file defined by the configuration parameters `file.result.statistical.delimiter`, `file.result.statistical.header` and `file.result.statistical.name`, the statistical results of the benchmark run with the actions `query` are stored.

 | Column | Format | Content |
 | :--- | :--- | :--- |